July Crisis: Serbia and Austria-Hungary mobilise, France takes preparatory steps (24–25 July)

-Russia orders partial mobilization (24–25 July)
+Russia orders partial mobilisation (24–25 July)

 On 24–25 July the Russian Council of Ministers met.
-The Russian Agriculture Minister Alexander Krivoshein, who was especially trusted by Nicholas, argued that Russia was not militarily ready for a conflict with Germany and Austria-Hungary, and that it could achieve its objectives with a cautious approach.
+The Russian Agriculture Minister Alexander Krivoshein, who was especially trusted by Tsar Nicholas II, argued that Russia was not militarily ready for a conflict with Germany and Austria-Hungary, and that it could achieve its objectives with a cautious approach.
 Sazonov stated that Russia had usually been moderate in its foreign policy, but that Germany had viewed its moderation as weakness to be taken advantage of.
-The Russian War Minister Vladimir Sukhomlinov and the Navy Minister Admiral Ivan Grigorovich stated that Russia was not ready for a war against either Austria or Germany, but that a firmer diplomatic stance was necessary.
-The Russian government again asked Austria to extend the deadline, and advised the Serbs to offer as little resistance as possible to the terms of the Austrian ultimatum.
-Finally to deter Austria from war, the Russian Council of Ministers ordered a partial mobilization against Austria.
+The Russian War Minister Vladimir Sukhomlinov and the Navy Minister Admiral Ivan Grigorovich stated that Russia was not ready for a war against either Austria-Hungary or Germany, but that a firmer diplomatic stance was necessary.
+The Russian government again asked Austria-Hungary to extend the deadline, and advised the Serbs to offer as little resistance as possible to the terms of the Austro-Hungarian ultimatum.
+Finally, to deter Austria-Hungary from war, the Russian Council of Ministers ordered a partial mobilisation against Austria-Hungary.

-On 25 July 1914, the council of ministers was held in Krasnoye Selo at which Tsar Nicholas II decided to intervene in the Austro-Serbian conflict, a step toward general war.
-He put the Russian army on alert on 25 July.
-Although this was not mobilization, it threatened the German and Austrian borders and looked like a military declaration of war.
+On 25 July 1914, the council of ministers was held in Krasnoye Selo at which Nicholas decided to intervene in the Austro-Serbian conflict, a step toward general war.
+He put the Russian Army on alert on 25 July.
+Although this was not mobilisation, it threatened the German and Austro-Hungarian borders and looked like a military declaration of war.

-Despite the fact that she had no alliance with Serbia, the Council agreed to a secret partial mobilization of over one million men of the Russian Army and the Baltic and Black Sea Fleets.
-It is worth stressing, since this is a cause of some confusion in general narratives of the war, that this was done prior to the Serbian rejection of the ultimatum, the Austrian declaration of war on 28 July or any military measures taken by Germany.
-As a diplomatic move this had limited value since the Russians did not make this mobilization public until 28 July.
+Despite the fact that it had no alliance with Serbia, the Council agreed to a secret partial mobilisation of over one million men of the Russian Army and the Baltic and Black Sea Fleets.
+It is worth stressing, since this is a cause of some confusion in general narratives of the war, that this was done prior to the Serbian rejection of the ultimatum, the Austro-Hungary declaration of war on 28 July or any military measures taken by Germany.
+As a diplomatic move this had limited value since the Russians did not make this mobilisation public until 28 July.